jackyhuynh/Cyberwarfare/README.md

     - Operations Security
     -
 ## Information Operations Roadmap:
-INformation Operation Roadmap was developed by the Department of Defense.
+Information Operation Roadmap was developed by the Department of Defense.
 The roadmap organized information operation to help the military better organize, train, and equip wage information operation in the future:
 - Computer Network Attack (CNA):
   - core capabilities of offensive information operation